 As I have worked with many children and youth here on the ranch over the years, the Lord has made it very apparent to me that I don’t get to see the end of the story.
 I have the opportunity to impart His grace, hope and love; but I am not responsible for the choices that someone else makes.
 While I may see positive or negative choices made, I don’t have the ability to see how the Lord may be working in a deeper way in that child’s life.
 Nor do I see how the time I spent with them might impact them many years down the road.
 My job is to serve the Lord faithfully, sharing who He is with those around me, and trusting Him to work in the lives of those around me.

 What is something that you are passionate about doing outside of Crystal Peaks?

-Continuing to be transformed into the wife and mother that the Lord desires me to be is what most fills my thoughts and actions outside of my work at Crystal Peaks.
+Continuing to be transformed into the wife and mother that the Lord desires me to be, as well as teaching my children through our homeschooling, is what fills most of my time.